 List of Hague Convention Apostille countries

-As last updated on website of The Hague Conference on Private International Law (HCCH), there are, up to now, up to 120 contracting countries to the Apostille Convention (Hague Treaty Convention) as follows:
+As last updated on the website of The Hague Conference on Private International Law (HCCH), there are, up to now, up to 120 contracting countries to the Apostille Convention (Hague Treaty Convention) as follows:

 Antigua and Barbuda